 ETFs are subject to market fluctuation and the risks of their underlying investments.
 ETFs are subject to management fees and other expenses.
 Unlike mutual funds, ETF shares are bought and sold at market price, which may be higher or lower than their NAV, and are not individually redeemed from the fund.

-Margin trading entails greater risk, including but not limited to risk of loss and incurrence of margin interest debt, and is not suitable for all investors.
-Please assess your financial circumstances and risk tolerance prior to trading on margin.
+Margin trading entails greater risk, including, but not limited to, risk of loss and incurrence of margin interest debt, and is not suitable for all investors.
+Please assess your financial circumstances and risk tolerance before trading on margin.
 Margin credit is extended by National Financial Services, Member NYSE, SIPC.